 - Meanwhile, cut a parchment paper of 20cm*20cm size.
-(Even better if you can cut it into a round shape considering you tawa size and the size of rotti if you would make)
+(Even better if you can cut it into a round shape considering the tawa size and the size of rotti you are going to make.)

 - Add 1/4 teaspoon oil on it and coat the parchment paper well.

 - Take a small round of the dough, flatten it and spread it lightly with your fingers to make a round shaped rotti of your preferred thickness.
 (To spread dough easily, oil your fingers slightly)

 - Heat a tawa on medium flame and grease it with oil/ghee.